screwdycrow/Funcron/README.md

 # Funcron
-A javascript function call scheduling library for NodeJS and the browser,
+A library to schedule function calls, for NodeJS and the browser,

 ##Examples

 Depending on your enviroment you'll have to require Funcron, or include id directly on your browser via script tags